-British fighter jet crashes into Mediterranean as pilot ejects
+British F35 fighter jet crashes into Mediterranean as pilot ejects

-Probe begins into potential technical or human error
+Probe begins to see if the crash of the £100m jet was caused by either technical or human error

-The pilot, part of HMS Queen Elizabeth’s crew, was found safe and has since been returned to the ship, the Ministry of Defence (MoD) said in a brief statement.
+The pilot, part of the crew of aircraft carrier HMS Queen Elizabeth, was found safe and has since been returned to the ship, the Ministry of Defence (MoD) said in a brief statement.

-It is understood no other vessels or aircraft were involved in the incident, which took place at around 10am UK time in international waters.
-Hostile action is also not thought to have played a part.
+The Ministry of Defence announced that an “urgent investigation” was underway into the incident, which involved no other aircraft or naval vessels from any other country.

-A comprehensive military air probe has already begun, with the MoD saying it “would be inappropriate to comment further at this time” as a result.
+“A British F35 pilot from HMS Queen Elizabeth ejected during routine flying operations in the Mediterranean this morning,” said the MoD.
+“The pilot has been safely returned to the ship and an investigation has begun, so it would be inappropriate to comment further at this time.”

 The investigation will reportedly focus on potential technical or human error.